Online Masters Degrees: Are They Worth It?

 “It matches the lifestyles of working professionals.
 Most masters students are working professionals, so it's ordinarily a huge tradeoff to leave your career for one or two years,” Sanjeev says.

-Online masters degrees tend to allow for specialization, which is well-suited to candidates not looking for generalist education but rather to strengthen an area of expertise.
-This is clear through the breadth of programs, from traditional masters topics on management, finance, and business analytics, to nicher areas such as strategy marketing (at Imperial).
+Online masters degrees tend to allow you to choose a more specialized masters degree, which is well-suited to candidates not looking for generalist education but rather to strengthen an area of expertise.
+This is clear through the breadth of programs, from traditional masters topics on management, finance, and business analytics, to nicher areas such as strategic marketing (at Imperial).

 Specialization is also related to customization, which is another big factor for online masters candidates.
 Students can customize and design their degrees around their own needs.

-Many schools offer access to online masters courses, through platforms like edX or Coursera, which students can take either independently, or redeem as credits to count towards a masters.
+Many schools offer access to online masters courses, through massive open online course (MOOC) platforms like Coursera, which students can take either independently, or redeem as credits to count towards a masters.
 These ‘stackable’ options are attractive for students looking to brush up on specific subjects before opting into the master’s program.